QuantEcon/lecture-source-py/source/rst/arellano.rst

     c = y + B - q(B', y) B'

-Here and below, a prime denotes a next period value or a claim maturing next period
+Here and below, a prime denotes a next period value or a claim maturing next period.

 To rule out Ponzi schemes, we also require that :math:`B \geq -Z` in every period